cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 }
 ```

-We rewrite this two instructions into a more nicer interface:
+We can rewrite these two instructions into a nicer interface:

 ```c
 template <typename Function>